Cheapest non-owner car insurance companies in Louisiana

 Non-owner vs. traditional car insurance

-For example, non-owner car insurance in Louisiana doesn't pay for damages to the car you're driving or any injuries you sustain.
-Owner car insurance can include collision and comprehensive coverage to pay for vehicle damages.
+For instance, non-owner car insurance in Louisiana won't cover damage to the vehicle you're driving.
+In contrast, traditional car insurance can include collision and comprehensive coverage to help pay for vehicle repairs or replacements.

 Furthermore, because insurance companies anticipate that people who don't own a car will drive less frequently, and because non-owner car insurance is secondary to the owner's policy, the risk of a claimAn insurance claim is a request you make to your insurance company for coverage after your car is damaged or you have an accident.
 You can file a claim online, by phone, or in writing. is much lower.